whit3rabbit/Chat2SVG/README.md

 cd 1_template_generation
 bash run.sh
 ```
-In `run.sh`, the detailed prompts of each target object can be found in `utils/util.py`.
+In `run.sh`, the detailed prompts of each target object can be found in `utils/util.py → get_prompt()`.
+Results will be saved in `../output/example_generation/`.
+To visualize the results, we recommend using the [SVG](https://marketplace.visualstudio.com/items?itemName=jock.svg) and [SVG Editor](https://marketplace.visualstudio.com/items?itemName=henoc.svgeditor) plugins of VSCode.

 > [!CAUTION]
 > Hong Kong is banned by Anthropic/OpenAI.
-Therefore, I use a third-party API from [WildCard](https://bewildcard.com/) (not recommended, since they cannot provide receipts) to forward requests to Claude.
+Therefore, I use a third-party API from [WildCard](https://bewildcard.com/) to forward requests to Claude.
 If you are in a region where you can access Anthropic/OpenAI directly, you can modify lines 64-65 in `utils/gpt.py` to use the original Anthropic API.
 Additional modifications may be required.
 Sorry for the inconvenience.

 ### Stage 2: Detail Enhancement
 This stage enhances the initial SVG templates with additional visual details using image diffusion models.
 Code coming soon.

 ### Stage 3: SVG Shape Optimization
 The final stage optimizes the SVG shapes for improved visual quality.
+Code coming soon.

+## Automated Pipeline (For Comparison ⚖️)
 Code coming soon.